rakus/quick_change_directory/README.md

 default.

-Hidden indexes have the file extension `.index.hidden` and only contain sub directories of hidden directories.
+Hidden indexes have the file extension `.index.hidden` and only contain hidden directories and their descendants.
 They are searched when the options `-h`, `-H` or `-a` are given

 Extended indexes have the file extension `.index.ext` and are only searched when qc is called with the option `-e`, `-E` or `-a`.